Importing an estimate from Excel

 • In Excel, make sure the estimate includes required columns, such as Bid Package Code, Bid Package Phase Code, Description, Takeoff Quantity, Unit, Total Amount, and Alternate/Base.

-Note: The column names do not need to be identical or in a particular order.
-During the import, BidMatrix will try to match column names with BidMatrix fields, but you can map unmatched fields or remap incorrect matches manually before importing the file.
+The column names do not need to be identical or in a particular order.
+During the import, Sage Estimating (cloud) will try to match column names with Sage Estimating (cloud) fields, but you can map unmatched fields or remap incorrect matches manually before importing the file.

 • Use work breakdown structures (WBS) to assign items to the appropriate bid packages and phases in the Excel spreadsheet.